contractautomataproject/ContractAutomataLib/README.md

-**Orchestration of a Product** An orchestration of services is the maximal sub-portion of the FMCA that is *safe*, i.e. all requests of services are matched by corresponding offers (e.g. the FMCA in FigureÂ [fig:architecture] is safe).
+**Orchestration of a Product** An orchestration of services is the maximal sub-portion of the FMCA that is *safe*, i.e. all requests of services are matched by corresponding offers (e.g. the FMCA in Figure [fig:architecture] is safe).
 The orchestration, being the mpc from Supervisory Control Theory, tries to keep the maximum number of permitted actions, while necessary requests must be matched for reaching a non-empty orchestration.
-Urgent, greedy and lazy necessary requests characterise â€œwhenâ€� the request can be matched, and give rise to different FigureÂ [fig:architecture].
+Urgent, greedy and lazy necessary requests characterise “when” the request can be matched, and give rise to different Figure [fig:architecture].
 Urgent requests do not allow delays (due to interleavings generated by the composition), i.e. they are uncontrollable.
-For example, the red transition in FigureÂ [fig:architecture] is matched in the initial state.
+For example, the red transition in Figure [fig:architecture] is matched in the initial state.
 Greedy (orange) requests can be delayed as soon as the first match is available, that is, greedy matches are uncontrollable.
 Lazy matches/requests can be controlled by the orchestration, provided that at least one match is available.
-For example, in FigureÂ [fig:architecture], the green request of the first principal (`EconomyClient`) is served after the red request of the third principal (`BusinessClient`).
+For example, in Figure [fig:architecture], the green request of the first principal (`EconomyClient`) is served after the red request of the third principal (`BusinessClient`).